mlt94/disRNN_flax/README.md

 - The Flax documentation is still very sparse, so at times, the implementation may not be fully native to Flax; will update as new examples and documentation come along
 - I have only worked on the Q-learning dataset

+One thing I am exploring currently is how to make the model less computationally expensive.
+It was originally trained on Google's TPU, for which training still lasted hours, so training on my institutions limited GPUs is quite inefficint.

 You can use `train_haiku.py` to run the model that was trained by the original authors, though this file is only a minimum viable implementation that I used for comparision.
 Use `example.py` in the original repo for the true original implementation.